RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 ![Image](ex4.jpg)

-(Insert a caption here)
+photo shown the successful build to operate the pedestrain crossing experiment with LED light and buzzer.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was wire and control multiple LED light and buzzer using button and code.
+This is a useful skill for me to learn how to build, wire, code and control multiple components which would probably needed for the feature build.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as pedestrian crossing light.
+Of course, in real world condition things will be more complicated with all the sensor, time control and remote control of the traffic light.
+But the concept is basiclly the same as this experiment built.
+It can also imitate the same build to even bigger and creative build such as the Christmas decoration light in the building or maybe firework control.

 ### Experiment name ###